Navel-IT/navel-collector-backend-test-stress/README.md

 License
 -------

-navel-collector-test-stress is licensed under the Apache License, Version 2.0
+navel-collector-backend-test-stress is licensed under the Apache License, Version 2.0